 A two-year accredited fellowship in Medical Toxicology is offered in conjunction with the Texas Poison Center Network.
-The training program begins in July of each year.
+The training program begins each July.
 An opportunity also exists to complete work toward a Master's Degree in Public Health concurrently with the fellowship program.

-- The #1 Key - A very focused education program
+- The No. 1 Key - A very focused education program

 - We have 10 toxicology faculty and four fellows

 - We provide bedside consultations to the four hospitals on the UT Southwestern Medical Center campus (which includes Parkland Memorial Hospital and Children’s Medical Center Dallas) and have three outpatient clinics/month.